carnager/rofi-pass/README.md

 ## Features

 * Open URLs of entries with hotkey
+* Open URLs of entries with hotkey in private browsing windows if the pass file contains either `private` or `incognito` alone on a line.
 * Add new Entries to Password Storage
 * Edit existing Entries
 * Generate new passwords for entries